KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_Nutrients_Analysis.md

     flux.samp <- rbind(flux.12Jun.C, flux.12Jun.N, flux.17Jun.C, flux.17Jun.N, flux.24Jun.C, flux.24Jun.N, flux.1Jul.C, flux.1Jul.N)
     flux.day <- flux.samp[,-1]/days.elap # removed the `CPOM` variable from the data and normalize by days

-To convert the flux in `flux.day` from mg/L/d to mg/m2/d I calculated the volume of water in the bottles when the samples were collected as 300 ml bottle - 100 ml sediment = 200 ml - 30 ml removed for SOD measurement and water R = 170 ml = 0.17 L
+To convert the flux in `flux.day` from mg/L/d to mg/m2/d I calculated the volume of water in the bottles when the samples were collected as 300 ml bottle - 100 ml sediment = 200 ml - 15 ml removed for T-f SOD measurement = 185 ml = 0.185 L

 Multiplying the volume in L by the change concentration in mg-N/L gives the change in N mass (mg) `mg/L * L/1 = mg`